dbecker3821/Springboard/README.md

 # Springboard
-This is my general working repository for my Springboard Data Science Career Track program.
+This is a general working repository for my Springboard Data Science Career Track program.